Roof Vents or Attic Vents

-Roof vents, also called attic vents, are an essential part of a home: They work to provide enough air flow and ventilation in the attic.
-There are many reasons why roof vents are critical for the proper functioning of your entire home.
-They are important for increasing the life of the roof, and for the proper functioning of your heating and air conditioning systems (HVAC).
-Improperly ventilated attics and roofs mean that air will be trapped in your attic, thus making your HVAC systems work harder to heat or cool your home.
-In fact, proper attic and roof ventilation is so important that improper or not enough ventilation could lead to mold growth in your home (from all the locked-in moisture), which could lead to potentially serious health problems.
-Poor ventilation also means higher energy costs or, in other words, higher bills.
-So take the time to read below and find out what attic vents are all about and how they can help you and your family have a healthy and energy-saving home.
+Roof vents, also called attic vents, provide air flow and ventilation in your attic.
+Roof vents are critical for the proper functioning of your entire home for several reasons.
+They increase the life of your roofing, and permit proper functioning of your heating and air conditioning system (HVAC).
+Improper or insufficient ventilation promotes mold growth in your home (from all the locked-in moisture), which may lead to serious health problems.
+Poor ventilation also means higher energy costs -- in other words, higher bills.
+So find out what attic vents are all about and how they can help you and your family have a healthy, energy-saving home.

-1. Gable: These types of vents are popular but often least effective.
+1. Gable: This type of vent is popular but often least effective.
 They are installed in the gable wall below the peak of the roof and are available in several shapes and colors.

-2. Static: These are also known as eyebrow vents and are made of sheet metal cylinder with a flashing collar and a metal hood to keep rain out.
-They are installed in rows along the face of the roof by cutting holes in the roof, nailing the flashing collars to the roof sheathing and shingling around the vents.
+2. Static: Also known as eyebrow vents, these are made of a sheet metal cylinder with a flashing collar and a metal hood to keep rain out.
+They're installed in rows along the face of the roof by cutting holes in the roofing, nailing the flashing collars to the roof sheathing and shingling around the vents.
 Their effectiveness depends on how many are installed; their greatest disadvantage is that like any roof penetration, they may leak.
-(Source: DoItYourself.com).

 3. Soffit: Soffit vents are located under the eaves, right near where the gutters should be.
-They often have a screen over them to prevent insects from coming in and can be as long as 22".
+They often have a screen over them to keep out insects and may be as long as 22".
 They are one of the easiest to install by cutting rectangular holes in the soffit and screwing the vent over the hole.

 1. Static vents include ridge vents and allow the air to escape.
 Ridge vents are considered the most efficient and cost-effective.